irfanshehzadsandhu/logseq/pages/Common web application architectures.md

 - # Clean Architecture
 	- Applications that follows [[Dependency Inversion Principle]] or domain driven design principles tend to arrive at a similar architecture [[Clean Architecture]] or Onion Architecture
 - Questions
 	- What are swapping out implementations?
+Means change requests
 	- Data Access Layer ?
 - Words and their meanings
 	- Non-trivial: significant